 Halloween Safety Tips

-Halloween Safety is an important topic.
+Halloween safety tips is an important topic.
 In addition to safety tips, I've included some information on the history of the holiday as well.

-My daughter (and now my grand daughter)ask me where the term "Halloween" came from.
+My daughter, and now my granddaughter, have both asked me where the term Halloween came from.
 In case you'd like to know, here's some history and general information.

 November 1st is the Christian celebration of All Souls Day.
 This worship service was started by the Church to remember all the departed faithful who did not have a special day set aside specifically to remember them.